AlteredM1nd/gw2-guild-login/README.md

 - **API Key Encryption**: All keys are encrypted before storage
 - **Input Sanitization & Output Escaping**: All user input/output is sanitized and escaped per WordPress security best practices
 - **Nonce & Capability Checks**: Nonce verification and capability checks on all sensitive actions
-- **I18n & Accessibility**: All user-facing strings are translation-ready and properly escaped
+- **I18n & Accessibility**: All user/admin-facing strings are translation-ready and properly escaped

 ### 👥 Guild Integration
 - **Guild Membership Verification**: Restrict access to specific guilds